gizem-akman/gizem-akman.github.io/content/home/about.md

     gradient_start: "#ffffff"
     gradient_end: "#54cbef"
 ---
 Gizem is a PhD Researcher in University of Helsinki.
+She had her Master's Degree in Cryptography and Data Security from University of Turku, Turku, Finland in 2018.